sptrakesh/sptrakesh.github.io/Writerside/topics/OpenAPI-to-LaTeX.md

 The primary rationale for this utility is to be able to generate a PDF document that can be distributed to interested parties, when the source specifications are protected by access control (and where the said parties do not need to be provided with the access credentials).
+I have used the tool to create specification documents that have been included in customer contracts for a few companies that I have worked with.

 The workflow is to use this process to generate the target LaTeX file, and run `pdflatex` a few times (usually two times to get cross-references resolved) for